-The Audit Committee has selected Baker Tilly US, LLP as the Company's independent registered public accounting firm to audit the financial statements of the Company for the fiscal year ending December 31, 2022 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+The Audit Committee has selected Baker Tilly US, LLP as the Company's independent registered public accounting firm to audit the financial statements of the Company for the fiscal year ending December 31, 2023 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 Representatives of Baker Tilly US, LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

-On December 7, 2021, the Company notified Frank, Rimerman + Co.
-LLP of its dismissal as the Company's independent registered public accounting firm effective as of that date.
+On December 7, 2021, the Company dismissed Frank, Rimerman + Co.
+LLP as the Company's independent registered public accounting firm effective as of that date.
 The dismissal of Frank, Rimerman + Co.
 LLP was approved by the Audit Committee.
 The report of Frank, Rimerman + Co.
-LLP on the Company's financial statements for each of the fiscal years ended December 31, 2020 and December 31, 2019, respectively, did not contain an adverse opinion or a disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, with the exception that the report dated May 12, 2021 contained the following explanatory paragraph:
+LLP on the Company's financial statements for each of the fiscal year ended December 31, 2020 and the subsequent interim period through December 7, 2021, did not contain an adverse opinion or a disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, with the exception that the report dated May 12, 2021 contained the following explanatory paragraph: